U.S. war on drugs moves to pharmacy from jungle

 "Going after a pharmaceutical manufacturer is not like going after the Medellin cartel," said Adam Fein, president of Pembroke Consulting, which advises pharmaceutical manufacturers.
 "I don't believe it is appropriate for the DEA to shrink the supply of prescription drugs, because it has unanticipated effects that have nothing to do with the problem."

-Florida has long been considered the epicentre of painkiller abuse, due to the spread of pill mills.
+Florida has long been considered the epicenter of painkiller abuse, due to the spread of pill mills.
 But experts say those are only a small part of the problem.

 "The majority of drugs that end up in the illicit trade come from otherwise well-meaning physicians who do not understand the consequences of their prescribing habits," said former DEA agent Robert Stutman, whose Stutman Group management consulting firm designs substance abuse prevention programs.